8 Part Webinar Series

 Combined with the training series, you’ll get the detail you need to understand what’s driving the projected change in your reimbursement and to create your PDGM Readiness plan.
 Be prepared with your PDGM data during the webinar series so that our presenters can walk you through your benchmarks.

-Early Bird Pricing for the PDGM Training Bundle (Includes PDGM Live series and video recordings and PDGM Financial Analyzer): $799 per site/CCN.
-Discounted pricing ends August 30, 2019.
-5-10 CCN Early Bird Discount $699 per CCN.
-10 or more contact us for pricing.
+Pricing for the PDGM Training Bundle (Includes PDGM Live series, video recordings and PDGM Financial Analyzer): $999 per site/CCN.
+For 6+ CCNS, $699.
+For 10 or more CCNs, contact us for pricing.